apache/directory-fortress-commander/README-SECURITY-MODEL.md

  └─ou=groups
  ...
 ```
-- The RBAC roles and permissions are checked by typical applications.
+- The RBAC roles and permissions are checked by typical applications and what we normally think of with Role-Based Access Control.
-- The ARBAC roles and permissions are checked by apps when loading sensitive security policy, e.g. Apache Fortress Web
+- The ARBAC roles and permissions are checked by administrative apps when loading security policies, e.g. Apache Fortress Web.
-- The idea, one set controls the normal users policy (RBAC), the other, for administrative, think privileged users (ARBAC).

 ## 6. Additional Administrative Role-Based Access Control (ARBAC) Checks

-In addition to the admin perm checks, as described above, the Apache Fortress Web optionally perform more rigorous checks in its API calls.
+The Apache Fortress Web optionally enforces more rigorous checks down in the Apache Fortress Core APIs.
-These occur when Core APIs are invoked in a certain way -- when passing in an ARBAC session object.
+Occur when Core APIs are invoked in a certain way -- passing in an ARBAC session object.

-e.g.
+e.g. enabling ARBAC in the Apache Fortress Core Admin Manager:

 ```java
 if (IS_ARBAC02){